Virginia elections put messaging on abortion, crime to the test

 “We’ve told Democrats and the whole commonwealth exactly where we are,” said Garren Shipley, communications director for House of Delegates Speaker Todd Gilbert.
 “We are at a limit after 15 weeks with exceptions for rape, incest, and the life and health of the mother.”

 A Gallup poll released last June found that 69 percent of Americans said they believe first-trimester abortions should be “generally legal,” while 37 percent said they supported second-trimester abortion access in general and 22 percent said the same about abortion access in the third trimester.
-However, Gallup also found that support for second and third-trimester abortions increased by nine percent since 2018.
+However, Gallup also found that support for second- and third-trimester abortions increased by 9 percent since 2018.

 Veteran Virginia political analyst Bob Holsworth said the Democratic messaging on abortion polls well, but noted the support changes when it comes to a 15-week ban.

-Virginia Republicans were not immune from Democratic successes during last year’s midterm elections, with Democrats winning two out of the three competitive federal House races in the seventh and tenth districts.
-Republicans were successful in flipping Virginia’s second congressional district.
+Virginia Republicans were not immune from Democratic successes during last year’s midterm elections, with Democrats winning two out of the three competitive federal House races, in the 7th and 10th Districts.
+Republicans were successful in flipping Virginia’s 2nd Congressional District.

-“We’re not putting our head in the sand,” said Zack Roday, the coordinated campaigns director, for Youngkin’s Spirit of Virginia PAC.
-“We’re correcting the record and sharing where Democrats are in this case with a pretty simple choice between a reasonable 15-week limit to protect life and an extreme position where there are no limits to abortion.”
+“We’re not putting our head in the sand,” said Zack Roday coordinated campaigns director for Youngkin’s Spirit of Virginia PAC.
+“We’re correcting the record and sharing where Democrats are in this case, with a pretty simple choice between a reasonable 15-week limit to protect life and an extreme position where there are no limits to abortion.”

 “I just always go back to Campaign 101,” Roday continued.
 “You can’t just ignore what your opponent is leveling against you when it’s their No. 1 attack.”

-Roday said Republicans are continuing to zero in on kitchen-table issues, like education, crime, and the economy.
+Roday said Republicans are continuing to zero in on kitchen-table issues, such as education, crime, and the economy.

 “We’re running toward where the broad majority of issues and where their interests are and that’s the kitchen table around those three: economy, education, and public safety,” he said.